 industry for more than a decade.

-have state laws in place, and Massachusetts and Vermont are considering the
+state laws in place.
+Massachusetts is considering the passage of legislation

-ask your state legislators to consider introducing a bill in your state to
+your state legislators to consider introducing a bill in your state during the

-finally bring an end to cosmetics safety testing on animals, as well as to end
+next legislative session to end cosmetics safety testing on animals, as well as

 Call to Actions:

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

 Please Support the Use of Non-Animal Alternatives for Cosmetics Safety Testing New Year